Wynn Kay Hinkson — in Loving Memory

 Robin Marquez (Owner of Funeral and Cremation Services of Orange County)

 Well we called Wynn “Grumpy” — he was a bundle of joy most days!
-After Greg’s passing he became much more jovial and pleasant to talk too!
+After Greg’s passing he became much more jovial and pleasant to talk to!

 I think what character trait Wynn embraced the most was his ability to relate to grieving families.
 His demeanor and tone along with his professionalism ( no matter his personal restrictions) never changed!
 He was a great man and superior employee!